adaltas/node-parameters/README.md

 Additionnaly, a new `shell.help()` function is made available.
 Options passed during creation are:

--	`shell` required
+-	`shell`        , (required) A reference to your shell application.
--	`introduction` Print message 'Type "help" or press enter for a list of commands' if boolean `true`, or a custom message if a `string`
+-	`introduction` , Print message 'Type "help" or press enter for a list of commands' if boolean `true`, or a custom message if a `string`

 ## HTTP server